News & Highlights

 Bugs tease tellurium out of mine tailings—first results

 Yoshiko Fujita at Idaho National Laboratory leads the CMI project "Biologically-mediated recovery of tellurium from mine waste"

-Project Description: To assess the potential for biologically-based approaches to recover tellurium from mine tailings.
+This project is to assess the potential for biologically-based approaches to recover tellurium (Te) from mine tailings.
 Biorecovery of Te may present a more economical and environmentally friendly alternative than conventional hydrometallurgy.
-Oxidative bioleaching is widely accepted for copper recovery, and we hypothesize that a similar approach can be applied for Te leaching.
-The first year of the project is aimed at establishing that microorganisms can facilitate Te solubilization.
+Oxidative bioleaching is widely accepted for copper recovery, and the project expects that a similar approach can be applied for Te leaching.
+The first year of the project aims to establish that microorganisms can facilitate Te solubilization.
 If successful, follow-on work would evaluate whether microorganisms can transform the leached Te species into nanoparticulate elemental and/or volatile Te forms, resulting in Te enrichment and facilitating its separation for further refinement.